Polynomial Rings

 Also, for a computer scientist, polynomial addition over \(\mathbb{Z}_2\) is equivalent to a bitwise XOR operation, making these structures extremely efficient to implement in hardware.

-Leading Coefficients If a polynomial \(f(x)\) is written by \[ f(x) = a_n x^n + a_{n-1} x^{n-1} + \cdots + a_1 x + a_0, \] where \(a_n \neq 0\), then \(a_n\) is called the leading coefficient of \(f(x)\), and \(n\) is the degree of \(f(x)\), denoted \(\text{deg } f(x)\).
+Definition: Leading Coefficient If a polynomial \(f(x)\) is written by \[ f(x) = a_n x^n + a_{n-1} x^{n-1} + \cdots + a_1 x + a_0, \] where \(a_n \neq 0\), then \(a_n\) is called the leading coefficient of \(f(x)\), and \(n\) is the degree of \(f(x)\), denoted \(\operatorname{deg} f(x)\).

 By convention, the zero polynomial has no degree (or is sometimes assigned degree \(-\infty\)).
 This convention ensures the Division Algorithm statement remains valid when the remainder is zero.

-Theorem: If \(D\) is an integral domain, then \(D[x]\) is also an integral domain.
+Theorem: \(D[x]\) Inherits the Integral Domain Property If \(D\) is an integral domain, then \(D[x]\) is also an integral domain.

 This result tells us that if we start with "nice" coefficient rings (like \(\mathbb{Z}\) or any field), the polynomial ring inherits that niceness.
 In particular, since every field is an integral domain, \(F[x]\) is always an integral domain when \(F\) is a field.

-Corollary: Degree of a Product in a Integral Domain Let \(D\) be an integral domain and let \(f(x), g(x) \in D[x]\) be nonzero polynomials.
-Then \[ \text{deg}(f(x)g(x)) = \text{deg } f(x) + \text{deg } g(x). \]
+Corollary: Degree of a Product in an Integral Domain Let \(D\) be an integral domain and let \(f(x), g(x) \in D[x]\) be nonzero polynomials.
+Then \[ \operatorname{deg}(f(x)g(x)) = \operatorname{deg} f(x) + \operatorname{deg} g(x). \]

 This is immediate from the proof above: the leading coefficient of \(f(x)g(x)\) is \(a_n b_m \neq 0\).
 For computer scientists, this guarantees that polynomial multiplication behaves predictably - there is no "degree collapse" that could corrupt data in polynomial-based encodings.